Sir Francis Fletcher-Vane, 5th Baronet: Ireland

+Between periods of military service

-Between military stintsDaily News, Manchester Guardian, Westminster and Truth employed Vane from 1902 to 1904 as a reporter for South Africa.
-He was the unsuccessful Liberal candidate for Burton in the 1906 United Kingdom general election.
-Following that he became active in antiwar and suffragette campaigns from 1907-1912.
+Daily News, Manchester Guardian, Westminster and Truth employed Vane from 1902 to 1904 as a reporter for South Africa.
+He was the unsuccessful Liberal Party candidate for Burton in the 1906 United Kingdom general election.
+He became active in antiwar and suffragette campaigns from 1907-1912.
 He published two more items: Walks and Peoples in Tuscany (1908) and On Certain Fundamentals (1909).

 Scouting

 By 1909, Vane was the Boy Scouts' London Commissioner.
 He felt that Scouting should be nonmilitary and, through mediation, has reconciled the British Boy Scouts (BBS) with Baden-Powell's organisation (the BBS had formed as the Battersea Boy Scouts and had originally registered with Baden-Powell's organisation but left over perceived militarisation and the nondemocratic nature of the national headquarters).
 Vane pushed for the Boy Scouts to be more democratic, but his position was eliminated by Baden-Powell's headquarters staff.
-In a protest meeting, the London area Scoutmasters voted overwhelming in support of Sir Francis, however Baden-Powell never reinstated him.
+In a protest meeting, the London area Scoutmasters voted overwhelmingly in support of Sir Francis, however Baden-Powell did not reinstate him.
 Members of the National Service League, a pro-military group, were appointed to Baden-Powell's headquarters.
-On 3 December 1909, Vane accepted the presidency of the British Boy Scouts, taking several London area Troops with him.
+On 3 December 1909, Vane accepted the presidency of the British Boy Scouts, taking several London-area Troops with him.
 The Quakers' Birmingham and Midland Troops also followed, as Vane was key in having Quaker meeting houses sponsor Scouting Troops.